-If you are arrested without a warrant and the crime you are charged with is not murder or another very serious crime, the police will release you unless it is likely that:
+If you are arrested without a warrant and the crime is a less serious one, the police will release you unless it is likely that:

-If none of these apply the police must release you as soon as possible.
+If none of these apply, the police must release you as soon as possible.

-If the police decide to release you they will give you an Appearance Notice or ask you to sign an Undertaking.
-The police can also release you and later compel your appearance by serving a Summons on you.
-The Appearance Notice, or Undertaking will state what you have been charged with and include a date and time you must appear in court.
+The appearance notice or undertaking will state what you have been charged with.
+It will include a date and time you must appear in court.
 In can include a date and time that you must appear for fingerprinting as well.

-The Undertaking may contain conditions.
+The undertaking may contain conditions.
 Any conditions must be reasonable in the circumstances of the offence and be necessary to:

 Conditions can include: